jyjoshi/makemore/Notes.md

 if dg is calculated.
-dx can be calculated using the local derivative and the incoming gradient. dg === incoming gradient === dL/dg dL/dx = dg/dx \* dL/dg
+dx can be calculated using the local derivative and the incoming gradient. dg === incoming gradient === dL/dg dL/dx = dg/dx * dL/dg
 ```

 Based on this nature of backpropagation:
-We need to ensure that all the incoming gradients are calculated before we calculate the gradient for a parameter.
+We need to ensure that all the incoming gradients are calculated before calculating the gradient for a parameter.

-We can club huge chunks of network into a single pass as long as we are able to effectively compute its gradients.
+We can club huge chunks of the network into a single pass as long as we are able to effectively compute its gradients.
-This can lead to boost in efficiency as lesser compute is required due to reductino in intermediary layers from input to output.
+This can lead to a boost in efficiency as less computation is required due to a reduction in intermediary layers from input to output.

 For this, you will have to express multiple passes as a single composite function and analytically derive the gradient.

 ### Bessel's correction

-Bessel's correction: denominator should be (n - 1) for variance as it is a more realistic approximation as compared to (n).
+Bessel's correction: The denominator should be (n - 1) for variance as it is a more realistic approximation as compared to (n).
 Doesn't matter so much if the value of n is large.
 But let's take the example of Batch Normalization:
-We can have sufficiently small size of batches and in such case it is better to stick with the Bessel's correction.
+We can have sufficiently small size of batches, and in such cases, it is better to stick with Bessel's correction.

 ### TODO

-Practise analytical calculation of gradients for composite functions.
-A couple available in Part4 vide.
+Practice analytical calculation of gradients for composite functions.
+A couple are available in the Part4 video.

-## Wavenet and Designing networks for more efficient gpu compute utilization.
+## Wavenet and Designing networks for more efficient GPU compute utilization.

 Wavenet processes sequences of audio data using dilated convolutions to capture temporal dependencies.
 Torch matmul implementation and other functions:
-It only matches the dimensions of the very last value in shape of the first tensor with the very first value of shape in the second tensor while using @
+It only matches the dimensions of the very last value in the shape of the first tensor with the very first value of shape in the second tensor while using @

-We need to be careful while implementing different layers as they should also be able to process this multidimensional input.
+We need to be careful while implementing different layers, as they should also be able to process this multidimensional input.
-Specifically the BatchNorm Layer needs to ensure that it is only calculating the mean and variance along the desired dimensions.
+Specifically the BatchNorm Layer needs to ensure that it only calculates the mean and variance along the desired dimensions.
 We handle that in this lecture.

 Haven't implemented the residual connections and skip connections

 ### Why convolutions: Makes it more efficient to train the network

-- Doesn't change the behavioiur of the network
+- Doesn't change the behavior of the network
-- Convolutions allows us to slide the entire model efficiently over the input sequence.
+- Convolutions allow us to slide the entire model efficiently over the input sequence.
-- Makes the for loop: inside the cuda and not in python.
+- Makes the for loop: inside the cuda and not in Python.

-### Notes on Development Process
+### Notes on the Development Process

 - Prototype in Jupyter and once satisfied with the functionality
-- Copy paste into the main repository
+- Copy and paste into the main repository
 - Kick off experiements.